-Appium is a popular open-source tool used for automated mobile app testing.
-A developer can test their native or hybrid iOS and Android applications using Appium.
+Appium is a popular open-source framework used for automated mobile app testing.
+It allows developers to automate the testing of native or hybrid iOS and Android applications.
 Appium doesn’t work alone.
 It runs the test cases using the WebDriver interface.
-Since it supports multiple platforms, testers can also reuse their source code for testing on iOS and Android.

-Calabash is a mobile application testing framework that works with multiple languages.
+Calabash is a mobile test automation framework that works with multiple languages.
 It supports Ruby, Java, Flex, and .NET.
-Testers can use APIs for enabling native applications that run on touch screen devices.
+Testers can use APIs to enable native applications that run on touchscreen devices.
 This framework has libraries that allow test scripts to interact programmatically with native and hybrid apps.

 Selendroid is also known as selenium for mobile apps for Android.
 Testers can do native and hybrid mobile application testing using Selendroid.
 Selendroid can execute parallel test cases on multiple devices, similar to Selenium for cross browser testing.

-Espresso is a useful testing framework for automating User Interface (UI) testing of a mobile app.
-Given testing the user interface of an application is essential before deploying it, app developers and app testers widely use Espresso.
+Espresso is a mobile automation framework from Google that enables creating and deploying of UI tests for Android applications.
+Since testing the user interface of an application is essential before deploying it, app developers and app testers widely use Espresso.
 Developers can create a scenario and record how they interact with a device.
 Next, they can add assertions that verify the behavior of the UI elements of the app by capturing snapshots.
 The tool saves the recording and generates UI test cases that they can use to test their application.

-Robotium is a popular open-source tool dedicated for testing android applications only.
+Robotium is a popular open-source tool dedicated to testing android applications only.
 The test cases are written in Java.
-Robotium is popular for its ability to write automated black-box test cases.
+Robotium is famous for its ability to write automated black-box test cases.
 It automates multiple activities that a tester can execute on their android app and takes minimal time to write test cases.

-Other than these, there are other popular tools like Monkeytalk, Testdroid, Frank, UIAutomator.
+Other than these are other popular tools like Monkeytalk, Testdroid, Frank, and UI Automator.